vmware-tanzu/sonobuoy/README.md

 ## Contributing

 Thanks for taking the time to join our community and start contributing!
+We welcome pull requests.
+Feel free to dig through the [issues][10] and jump in.

 #### Before you start